-Several social organizations on the Michigan State College campus are open to faculty and staff members.
+Several social organizations on the Michigan State College campus are open to Faculty and staff members.

 The Faculty Women's Association includes women members of the faculty.
-The association maintains a meeting and lounging room on the third floor of the Union.
+The association maintains a meeting room and lounge on the third floor of the Union.